 Who’s behind this?

 My name is Josh Morgan.
-My mission is to lead others toward forgiveness, compassion, and love on both personal and cultural levels.
+My mission is to lead others toward trust, compassion, and community on both personal and cultural levels.
 I’ve found these things for myself thanks to some amazing people, and I want to help others find these things, too.

 I’m also a nonprofit data analyst and applied sociologist who lives in Baltimore, Maryland.
 I earned a Master’s degree in Sociology from the University of South Alabama in Mobile, Alabama, and my research has been featured at the organizations below.
 I’m happily married, have two spoiled cats, and produce the Plural of You in my spare time.